seasoncloud/Alleloscope/samples/SU008/scATAC/README.md

 Chi-Yun Wu, Zhang Lab, University of Pennsylvania

 ## Description
 Alleloscope is able to profile allele-specific copy number alterations (DNA-level information) for each cell in the scATAC-seq data (typically used to detect chromatin accessibility).
-This facilitates 1. integrate allele-specific copy number alterations and chromatin accessibility for individual cells and 2. more reliably detect copy number events with allelic imbalance.
+This facilitates 1. integration of allele-specific copy number alterations and chromatin accessibility for individual cells and 2. more reliably detection of copy number events with allelic imbalance.

 For more information about the method, please check out the [github](https://github.com/seasoncloud/Alleloscope) and the [paper](https://doi.org/10.1101/2020.10.23.349407).
 <br/>

-## Prepare for input files
+## Prepare input files
 The following are the input files for different steps.

 1. A Standard vcf file with the SNP info.
 [EXAMPLE](https://github.com/seasoncloud/Alleloscope/blob/main/data-raw/SNU601/scDNA/var_all_sub.vcf)